-Some elements of the RSE curriculum are a statutory requirement to teach in order for the school to meet the Relationships and sex education (RSE) and health education, 9th July 2020 guidance and The Equalities Act, 2010.
-It is important to teach RSE through a spiral curriculum.
-This means pupils will gain knowledge, develop values and acquire skills gradually by re-visiting core themes to build on prior learning.
-This developmental approach helps pupils to make informed decisions relevant to their age and stage.
-RSE will support the school's commitment to safeguard pupils, preparing them to live safely in the modern world.
+The majority of elements of the RSHE curriculum are a statutory requirement to teach following the relationships and sex education (RSE) and health education policy (September 2021) and The Equalities Act (2010).

+RSHE will be taught through a 'spiral curriculum'.
+This approach means that pupils will gain knowledge, develop values and acquire skills gradually during their school years by revisiting core themes to build on prior learning.
+RSHE will support the school's commitment to safeguard pupils through an age-appropriate curriculum that prepares them to live safely in the modern world.

-Our intended RSE curriculum is detailed below but may vary in response to emerging issues and to reflect the rapidly changing world in which our pupils are living and learning.
-If this is the case parent/carers will be provided with appropriate notice before the amended program is delivered.
-We place an emphasis on active learning by including the children in discussions and debate including controversial subjects, role-play, investigations and problem-solving activities and quality circle time.
-Our active school council is made up of class representatives from year 1 to year 6 and school council meets regularly to discuss whole school issues and give every pupil a voice.
+Our intended RSHE curriculum is detailed below, but may vary in response to emerging issues and to reflect the rapidly changing world in which our pupils are living and learning.
+If this is the case parent/carers will be provided with appropriate notice before the amended programme is delivered.
+Where possible the curriculum will be complemented by themed assemblies, topic days and cross curricular links.

+RSHE whole school curriculum